William Ragsdale Cannon

-William Ragsdale Cannon (April 5, 1916 – May 11, 1997) was the dean of Candler School of Theology (1953-1968) and an American bishop of the United Methodist Church, elected in 1968.
+William Ragsdale Cannon (April 5, 1916 – May 11, 1997) was the dean of Candler School of Theology (1953–1968) and an American bishop of the United Methodist Church, elected in 1968.

 Birth and family

 William was born in Chattanooga, Tennessee, the son of William Ragsdale and Emma McAfee Cannon.
 Bishop Cannon was raised in Dalton, Georgia.
 He never married.

 Education

-William graduated from the University of Georgia in Athens in 1937, and from Yale Divinity School, New Haven, Connecticut in 1940.
+William graduated from the University of Georgia in Athens, Georgia in 1937 and from Yale Divinity School in New Haven, Connecticut in 1940.
 He earned his Ph.D. degree from Yale University in 1942.
+While attending UGA, he was a member of the Demosthenian Literary Society, where he served as an officer and had a speech regarding the value of Christianity saved for posterity by faculty advisor Albert B. Saye.
+He has since been memorialized on the Demosthenian Wall of Fame.

 Ordained and academic ministry

 Cannon served churches in Oxford before joining the faculty of Candler School of Theology, Emory University in 1943.
 From 1953 until 1968 Cannon served as the dean of the seminary.
 In the mid-1960s Dean Cannon defended Emory's retention of Religion Professor Thomas J.J.
 Altizer, a proponent of the death-of-God position.
 This position later came to be known as the God is Dead controversy.
 Cannon also guided Candler through racial integration.

-Cannon was regularly elected as a delegate to U.M.
-Jurisdictional and General Conferences, beginning in 1948.
+Cannon was regularly elected as a delegate to Methodist Jurisdictional and General Conferences, beginning in 1948.
 During the administration of Jimmy Carter, Cannon served as an unofficial envoy of the President.

 Cannon had the high honor of being a Protestant observer at the Vatican II Council of the Roman Catholic Church in Rome in 1965.
 Later, as a bishop, he also observed the Extraordinary Synod of the R.C.
 Church in 1985.
 He became friends with Pope John Paul II, who sent a statement to be read at Cannon's funeral in 1997.